Send to a friend

 In Sub-Saharan Africa and South Asia, three in four stillbirths occurred in 2019, says the report.
 Sub-Saharan Africa showed a significant increase in stillbirth numbers during 2000— 2019, or from 0.77 million to 0.82 million.
 Over four of ten stillbirths occurred during labour, accounting for 50 per cent of cases in Central and South Asia and Sub-Saharan Africa, notes the report.

-health services.
+According to the report, stillbirths occur mostly due to lack of adequate quality care during pregnancy and childbirth.
+Important challenges in this context include lack of investment in pregnancy and childbirth-related health services.
 “The tragedy of stillbirth shows how vital it is to reinforce and maintain essential health services, and how critical it is to increase investment in nurses and midwives,” Tedros Adhanom Ghebreyesus, director-general of WHO, said in a statement.

 The report noted that rural areas in both high- and low-income countries had higher stillbirth rates, compared to urban areas.
 For instance, in Nepal, minority caste women showed 40—60 per cent increased stillbirth rates compared to women from upper castes.

 According to the report, stillbirth numbers might go up globally due to the disruption on the health care system in many countries caused by the pandemic.
 COVID-19 could lead to an estimated 60,000—200,000 additional stillbirth cases—causing a 3.2—11.1 per cent increase in stillbirths globally (over 12 months), the report added.